-- Does the ball bounce to the same place when it hits different parts of the flipper?
+- Does the ball bounce the same when it hits different parts of the flipper?

-- Is the dead bounce consistent every time the ball leaves certain playfield features?
+- Is the dead bounce consistent every time the ball leaves a certain playfield features?

 If you’re struggling to learn this technique, play a few games one-handed and see how it forces you to gain control of the ball by dead bouncing.
 Challenge yourself to learn this technique, and once you feel you have a handle on it, pat yourself on the back; You’ve graduated to Intermediate Techniques.